PhD in English Language and Literature, University of Chicago. Expected 2019.

 BA in English and Philosophy, summa cum laude, University of New Mexico.
 2010.

-Instructor, “Technorelations: Intimacy, Bodies, Machines,” University of Chicago. (scheduled Spring 2018)
+Lecturer, “Technorelations: Intimacy, Bodies, Machines,” University of Chicago.
+Spring 2018.

-Instructor, "Speculative Fictions," School of the Art Institute of Chicago. (scheduled Fall 2017)
+Lecturer, “Speculative Fiction / SF," School of the Art Institute of Chicago.
+Fall 2017.

-Lecturer, “Law & Economics,” University of Chicago Graham School Summer Program for International High School Students – Beijing, China. (scheduled Summer 2017)
+Co-Lecturer, “Law & Economics,” University of Chicago Graham School Summer Program for International High School Students – Beijing, China.
+Summer 2017.

-Preceptor, Mellon Mays Undergraduate Summer Research Program, University of Chicago. (scheduled Summer 2017)
+Preceptor, Mellon Mays Undergraduate Fellowship Summer Research Training Program, University of Chicago.
+Summer 2017.